kean/Nuke/Sources/Nuke/Nuke.docc/image-pipeline-guide.md

 > Important: The disk cache described in steps 2 and 3 is disabled by default.
 The pipeline relies on the HTTP-compliant disk cache on a `URLSession` level.
 To learn how to enable the disk cache, see "Aggressive LRU Disk Cache".

 - If all caches are empty, load the image data.
 If any resumable data was left from a previous equivalent request, use it.
 Otherwise, start fresh.
-When the data is loaded, prepare the image for display as in the pervious steps.
+When the data is loaded, prepare the image for display as in the previous steps.

 Now that you saw a high-level overview, let's dive into more detail.